jaohara/ad325-tmdp/README.md

 ### Schema Update Notes

+- `Group`, `Event`, and all derived tables needed to be renamed to `SocialGroup` and `SocialEvent` to avoid conflicts with MySQL keywords.
 - Should `Post`, `Comment`, etc, have a `datetime` field rather than `date`?
+-

 **All new tables have to be recreated using the `targeted_marketing` database rather than `mydb`.**